cmsnegar/telegram-laravel/readme.md

-# Using Telegram Messenger for Laravel application notifications
+# Send Messages from Laravel to Telegram chat

 This project is related to tutorial from [Codingo Tuts].

+You can find Live Demo [here](https://demo2.codingo.me/).

 What is covered in this tutorial: